harryle95/DrivingLicense/question_bank.md

 - Tyre pressure and tread depth.
 - Regular maintenance by experts.

-### What to do when you have a type blowout when driving?
+### What to do when you have a tyre blowout when driving?

 ___
 - Keep a firm grip on steering wheel